Paria Canyon Pro Tips

 As you get within a few days of your start date and it looks like there’s some weather moving through, there are a few options to consider:

-• In general, it takes about 8-12 hours for rain that has fallen upstream near Bryce to collect and start making it’s way through Paria Canyon and Buckskin.
+• In general, it takes about 8-12 hours for rain that has fallen upstream near Bryce to collect and start making its way through Paria Canyon and Buckskin.

 • Monsoonal thunderstorms in July, August and early September typically dump water in the afternoons/evenings, with the water coming through Buckskin/Paria in the middle of the night or early morning.

 • Reversing your hike direction can put you in a safer place if/when excess water is moving through.
+You’ll want to be hiking at the wider part of the canyon near Lees Ferry if any excess water moves through.

 • Starting/exiting from White House can be a safer option than Wire Pass.